close up photo of monitor

 A Contract for Difference (CFD) is a financial derivative that allows traders to speculate on price movements without owning the underlying asset.
 Instead of purchasing shares or futures contracts, you enter into an agreement with your broker to exchange the difference between the entry and exit price of the S&P 500.

-For Indian traders, CFDs simplify access in several ways:
+For Asian traders, CFDs simplify access in several ways:

 • No US brokerage account required: Trade directly with an international CFD broker.